 How to practice

-When you do this continuously, the mind, regardless of how strong and stubborn it may be, will be brought under control.
-That control will manifest not only in spiritual practices but also extend to your daily life as well.
+When you practice regularly, the mind, regardless of how stubborn it may be, will be brought under control.
+That control will manifest not only in your meditation but in your daily life as well.
 You may also find that meditation opens your heart, increases your creativity, and brings spaciousness into your mind.